thornoar/pshash/documentation/main.typ

 It can once again be shown using combinatorics, that the final expression in @sprmc is, in fact, the total number of ways to choose a multiselection from $conf$ and merge it (the reader should not hesitate to check this).
 Therefore, we conclude that the function $mc (conf, -)$ is bijective on the interval from zero to its spread, and therefore periodic with the period of its spread.

-== Double encryption
+== Subverting invertability

-However, we still have one problem left: our current pseudo-hash function is bijective, and it can be reverse-engineered relatively easily to retrieve the private key from the final pseudo-hash.
+We still have one problem left: our current pseudo-hash function is bijective, and it can be inverted relatively easily to retrieve the private key from the source configuration and the final pseudo-hash.
 To prevent this, we will have to make our function a bit less injective --- artificially add inputs that produce the same output, in order to make the function harder to invert.

 #def[
   Let $conf$ be a source configuration consisting of pairs $(E_i, m_i)$ for $i in (N)$, where $n_i = abs(E_i)$.
 Let $k_1, k_2 in NN_0$ be two numbers, referred to as the _primary (or choice) key_ and the _secondary (or shuffle) key._ Define the _hash_ corresponding to these inputs as follows: